-As a doctor I’ve tried, recommended and prescribed many pain-relieving creams and gels to treat painful joints, backache, muscle soreness and sprained ligaments.
+As a doctor I’ve tried, recommended and prescribed many pain-relieving creams and gels to treat painful joints, backache, sore muscles, strained tendons and sprained ligaments.
 Medical guidelines even recommend that doctors prescribe topical creams and gels to treat mild to moderate joint pain.
-These pain relief creams and gels are often just as effective as oral painkillers, but with much less risk of side effects.
+The best pain relief creams and gels are often just as effective as oral painkillers, but with much less risk of side effects.

 How pain relief creams and gels work

 You probably learned as a child that ‘rubbing it better’ quickly reduces the pain of knocks and sprains.
 The physical action of massaging in a cream or gel helps to warm the area and increase blood flow.
 This allows the active ingredients to sink into the skin more readily, where they can get to work to relieve your pain, soothe discomfort and hastening healing.The active ingredients interact with nerve endings to damp down inflammation and reduce pain perception.

 Rubbing also stimulates nerve endings and sends signals to the brain which overwhelm those from pain receptors so nerve messages relating to discomfort are less likely to get through.
 This same concept makes topical, rub-in creams and gels highly effective for treating painful joints and sport injuries, and I’ve reviewed what I believe are the best products below.

 Which is the best pain relief cream for muscles and joints?